ResetNetwork/n8n-nodes/n8n-nodes-semantic-splitter-with-context/README.md

 - **Contextual Enhancement**: Generates contextual descriptions for each chunk using a chat model implementing the technique described in [Anthropic's post](https://www.anthropic.com/news/contextual-retrieval) and inspired by Jim Le's [workflow](https://community.n8n.io/t/building-the-ultimate-rag-setup-with-contextual-summaries-sparse-vectors-and-reranking/54861)
 - **Customizable Prompts**: User-defined prompts for context generation
 - **Multiple Threshold Methods**: Percentile, standard deviation, interquartile, and gradient-based breakpoint detection
-- **Size Constraints**: Configurable minimum and maximum chunk sizes
+- **Enhanced Size Constraints**: Sentence-boundary-aware splitting and merging with intelligent size management
-- **Flexible Sentence Splitting**: Customizable regex patterns for sentence detection
+- **Flexible Sentence Splitting**: Customizable regex patterns with safety fallbacks for invalid expressions
-- **Global Summary (optional)**: Generate one document-level summary and use it to contextualize all chunks
+- **Global Summary**: Generate one document-level summary and use it to contextualize all chunks (reduces token usage)
-- **Neighborhood Window (optional)**: Add a small sentence window before/after each chunk to provide local context with minimal tokens
+- **Neighborhood Window**: Add a configurable sentence window before/after each chunk for local context
+- **Memory Leak Protection**: Instance caching and payload size validation prevent infinite retry loops
+- **Production Ready**: Comprehensive error handling and resource management for stable operation

 ## How It Works